 The City of Bradenton has contracted Kimley-Horn to develop a master plan that will guide the expansion of the Riverwalk eastward.
 Supported by a grant from the Knight Donor Advised Fund of the Manatee Community Foundation, Realize Bradenton worked with Kimley-Horn to coordinate resident participation.

-Through the grant, Realize Bradenton assembled a team of Bradenton-area Millennials who worked alongside the Project Partners to both develop skills and build 'Park-lets' (temporary mini-parks) onsite at the 'Park for a Day' Event on Saturday, April 21 to test ideas for the community to experience.
+Through the grant, Realize Bradenton assembled a team of Bradenton-area Millennials who worked alongside the Project Partners to both develop skills and build ‘Park-lets’ (temporary mini-parks) onsite at the ‘Park for a Day’ Event held April 21, 2018 to test ideas for the community to experience.

 These community-minded organizations are contributing ideas, volunteers, and other resources to support Creating Together and the expansion of Riverwalk.